The Art of Distraction

 by Jamie Gibson, Founder of Flightess

-One of the first observations that ever struck me about Vintage Caterers was the meticulous detail and labor intensive work found within their canapé selection.
+One of the first observations that ever struck me about Level 8 was the meticulous detail and labor intensive work found within their canapé selection.
 Its rare in the U.S. private aviation landscape to find a Chef and team that truly understands what a canapé is, or rather what it isn’t.

 First lets break down what exactly is a canapé, because if you order canapés among different caterers, you are bound to end up with very broad spectrum of what that particular Chef interprets as a canapé.

 Technically, they should be 1-2 bites in size, and a true palate opener of taste.
 They are to stimulate the taste buds with acid, sweetness, umami, or spice so that the mouth is awakened and tantalized to the sensation of flavor for the meal that is to come.

 In my opinion, a canapé should not require a fork or knife, and even more so, the true masters of canapé creation make the vessel itself edible and complimentary to it’s compounding flavors.
 No plastic verrines here, please and thank you.

 Although these bites are small, they are super labor intensive to create.
 From the conception of an idea to implementation alone is a challenge, but there is one more obstacle to throw into the mix for any Chef providing canapés to an inflight dining experience- “Will it travel well?
 Will it hold up?”
 Can a Flight Attendant re-assemble this promptly and swiftly?”.

 As you can probably gather by now, its not an easy feat to conceptualize and deliver an ever-rotating roster of delicious palate openers.

 So why do we do it?
 Why is it important to serve canapés?